wenhaojiangsoc/precariouswork/README.md

 # Bad Health, Bad Jobs

-Repository for replication codes and data for the paper *Bad Health, Bad Jobs*, currently at the stage of work in progress.
+Repository for replication codes and data for the paper *Bad Health, Bad Jobs*, currently under review.

 ## Overview about the Repository

 This repository hosts original raw data and the codes that clean, transform and analyze it for the final results in the paper.
-For replication questions, please reach out to Wenhao at `wj2068@nyu.edu`.
+For replication questions, please reach out to Wenhao Jiang at `wenhao.jiang@duke.edu`.

 ### Data